sklvarjo/field-observatory-openshift/fmi-meteo-downloader/README.md

 ### Running outside of a container

-The path points by default to /data/field-observatory, but it can be changed to something else.
+The path points by default to /data/field-observatory and config path to /data/field-observatory/field-observatory/field-observatory_sites.geojson, but it can be changed to something else.

-    $ python3 src/run.py -di -b /tmp -c /tmp/config.json
+    $ python3 src/main.py -di -b /tmp -c /tmp/config.json

 - d = Dryrun
 - i = Initialize data
 - b = Base path, e.g., /data/field-observatory